 If you plan to keep dwarf shrimp with a Siamese fighting fish, you must have enough hiding spots for your shrimp.

-Bettas And Crystal Red Shrimp
+Can Crystal Red Shrimp Live With Bettas?

 For the Crystle red shrimp, the concerns are similar to that of the Cherry shrimp.
 Like all dwarf shrimp species, they don’t have their size working for them.
 The Bettas will leave it alone or attack it depending on the aggression of the fish.
 For Chrystal reds to become a good betta fish tank mate, it needs lots of hiding places for both the adults and the shrimplets.